-A radically different approach to psychometric evaluation techniques
+A radically different approach to evaluation techniques

-The Cambridge Code focuses not just behaviourally or cognitively, but pinpoints the interplay between states of mind, specifically the complex interchange between the mature consciousness and previous developmental stages.
+The Cambridge Code focuses not just behaviourally or cognitively, but pinpoints the interplay between states of mind; specifically the complex interchange between the mature consciousness and previous developmental stages.
 It is well established that these states of mind interact constantly in response to our physical, psychological, emotional and relational environments.

-Traditional evaluative tools have all been based on a population norm being established in behavioural personality.
+Traditional evaluative tools have been based on a population norm being established in behavioural personality.
 Ever larger amounts of data are collated to give an evaluation of an individual against the ‘average’ human being with that trait.
 The basis of these existing models lies in psychometric testing: although useful in many respects the key limitation is that every individual is measured against an average.
 This minimises the significance of the individual profile and limits any understanding of internal models of the mind.

 It is not psychometric but psychoanalytical.